igr/ether/README.md

 ## Infrastructure

-+ NATS cluster for JetStream
++ NATS cluster with JetStream - used as the _implementation of the `Ether`.
+Note the word _implementation_ - `Ether` itself has very simple interface (abstraction) that could be easily replaced with another event engine.
+Moreover, we can have an in-memory implementation for local development and testing.
-+ VertX for the API
++ VertX for the API - because of the way it works, VertX seem as an excellent choice for the API layer.